 A: The size criteria applies to a subsidiary on a single entity basis.
 Alternatively, a subsidiary meets the size criteria if the parent (Singapore-incorporated or registered in Singapore through a transfer of registration) meets the size criteria.
 Parent and subsidiary may apply for transfer of registration at the same time.
 The subsidiary’s application will be assessed after the parent’s application is assessed.

-Q: Is a foreign corporate entity required to meet all the minimum requirements if it intends, upon registration, to make an application to the Court under section 210(1) of the Companies Act or section 64(1), 65(1), 71(1) or 91 of the Insolvency, Restructuring and Dissolution Act 2018; or to obtain under section 94(11) of the Insolvency, Restructuring and Dissolution Act 2018 a resolution of the creditors by shares of the company to be placed under the judicial management of a judicial manager?
+Q: Is a foreign corporate entity required to meet all the minimum requirements if it intends, upon registration, to make an application to the Court under section 210(1) of the Companies Act or section 64(1), 65(1), 71(1) or 91 of the Insolvency, Restructuring and Dissolution Act 2018; or to obtain under section 94(11) of the Insolvency, Restructuring and Dissolution Act 2018 a resolution of the creditors of the company for the company to be placed under the judicial management of a judicial manager?

 A: Such a foreign corporate entity need not satisfy the solvency criteria mentioned in our website.
 However, the foreign corporate entity must meet all the other minimum requirements.